odinb/bash-plexamp-installer/README.md

 - Strange behavior after power loss or state corruption

 So, to fix this, one have 2 options.
-Bruteforce-way, removing the whole status/state file:<br />
+Bruteforce-way, removing the whole status/state file.
+Need to stop/start the service:<br />
 Stop the service.<br />
 $ systemctl --user stop plexamp.service